MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

                          -f CoolGene.fasta \
                          -o Output_Dir 2> CoolGene_Alignment.log

-And this command will predict the functional impact of the variants listed in `CoolGene.subs` using the multiple sequence alignment and phylogenetic tree for `CoolGene.fasta`, saving the HyPhy report in `Predictions_Dir`:
+The following command will predict the functional impact of the variants listed in `CoolGene.subs` using the multiple sequence alignment and phylogenetic tree for `CoolGene.fasta`, saving the HyPhy report in `Predictions_Dir`:

     $ ./BAD_Mutations.py -v DEBUG \
                          predict \